omiq/agon-code/README.md

 Add dungeon.bin to your SD Card or emulator SD Card folder and load as normal.

+Currently the code is mostly based on PETSCII so the custom characters and maps are messed up, working on it!

 ![Screenshot by Dropbox Capture](https://github.com/omiq/agon-code/assets/3143825/7738afc5-a9e5-4e18-8ac2-5fb464734b2c)

 Keys: